2019 Saint John's Johnnies football team

 The 2019 Saint John's Johnnies football team represented Saint John's University in the 2019 NCAA Division III football season.
 The Johnnies, led by seventh-year head coach Gary Fasching, were members of the Minnesota Intercollegiate Athletic Conference (MIAC) and played their home games at Clemens Stadium in Collegeville, Minnesota.

+The Jonnies compiled a 12–2 record (7–1 in conference games).